 Risk Factors for Heart Disease or Heart Attack

-These players are factors that increase the risk of heart disease or attack.
+These are factors that increase the risk of heart disease or attack.
 Certain risk factors you cannot change, such as heredity, ethnicity and age.
-However most risk factors you can change to lower the overall risk of coronary artery disease.
+However, many risk factors can be changed to help lower the overall risk of coronary artery disease.

 If your diet is high in saturated fat or cholesterol (a waxy, fatlike substance) your blood cholesterol increases.
 Overall cholesterol risk is best determined by looking at both LDL (“bad” cholesterol) and HDL (“good” cholesterol).
 Total cholesterol should be less than 200, LDL less than 130 and HDL greater than 45.
 Studies show that a higher percentage of women than men have a total cholesterol greater than 200 beginning at age 50.
 A 10 percent decrease in total cholesterol may result in a 30 percent decrease in cardiovascular disease.

-Ways to improve your blood cholesterol and decrease your risk are:
+Ways to improve your blood cholesterol and decrease your risk: